Dr Adrian Field

 Adrian also works with community organisations in evaluation capacity building, to explore the changes that they are seeking to make, and to develop practical ways of measuring their impact.

 Adrian is an honorary academic at the School of Population Health (University of Auckland).
-He is an elected board member of Aotearoa-New Zealand Evaluation Association (ANZEA), and also has membership in the American Evaluation Association, the Sustainable Business Network, and the Urban Design Forum.
+He is the co-convenor of the Aotearoa-New Zealand Evaluation Association (ANZEA), and also has membership in the American Evaluation Association, the Sustainable Business Network, and the Urban Design Forum.
 He has a PhD in public health, focusing on the role of urban environments in health and wellbeing.